mokronos/MA_SebastianHirt/notes.md

 ### 4. check how OCR performs for different quality levels for HEVC and VVC

 - mby for both configs, show difference
-- for both qual lists, show no performance loss with higher quality
+- for both qual lists, check if performance loss with higher q
-- CER(against ref), y(CER) x(qual/size), against ref how much worse it gets
+    - CER(against ref|pseudo), y(CER) x(qual/size), against ref how much worse it gets
-- CER(against gt), y(CER) x(qual/size), make absolute statement about how good OCR is
+    - CER(against gt|true), y(CER) x(qual/size), make absolute statement about how good OCR is
 - bdRate, no plot needed

 ## Questions

 - bitdepth of images is 24/32 bit? but codec config says 8?
+- use HM/VTM or hevc/vvc?
+HM/VTM is the reference software, but hevc/vvc is the standard?